HenrikBechmann/react-infinite-grid-scroller/README.md

      itemExceptionCallback, // (index, context) - details about failed getItemPack calls

      // operations tracking, called when triggered
-     changeListSizeCallback, // (newlistsize, context) - triggered when the listsize changes for any reason changeListRangeCallback, // (listrange, context) two part array lowindex, highindex deleteListCallback, // (deleteList, context) - data about which items have been deleted from the cache repositioningFlagCallback, // (flag, context) - notification of start (true) or end (false) of rapid repositioning, boundaryCallback, // (position, index, context) - position is "SOL" or "EOL", index is the corresponding boundary index }
+     changeListRangeCallback, // (listrange, context) two part array lowindex, highindex deleteListCallback, // (deleteList, context) - data about which items have been deleted from the cache boundaryCallback, // (position, index, context) - position is "SOL" or "EOL", index is the corresponding boundary index repositioningFlagCallback, // (flag, context) - notification of start (true) or end (false) of rapid repositioning, }
 ~~~